So I got paid to be on TV.

 Be bold and don’t worry what other people will think.
 They don’t do it that often anyway…

 My shop window opened in May 2014 when I published my first post.
 The world was not shaken by the publication of that article.
 Tumbleweed blew.
 My blog stats looked like a heart rate monitor left on in intensive care after the patient has died.

 A bit of patience is required.
 Here’s the secret: if you are working towards a bigger purpose and enjoy the process then you don’t really mind how long it takes.

 So I kept churning out the articles.
 Those early days were very productive: I often published 2 or 3 articles a week.
 The thoughts just kept tumbling out of my head and onto the screen.
 And some of the articles were even readable.

 Don’t get me wrong…I love all my readers.
 And my strong preference is for the entire world to start reading my blog, pay attention and stop fucking things up.
-It’s just that, even if no one reads this, I’ll keep tapping shit into a computer anyway.
+It’s just that, even if no one reads this, I’ll keep letting The World know where its been going wrong.

 Seth Godin says that his success can mostly be attributed to the fact that he kept churning out stuff or, as he puts it, “showing up”.
 Even through the dips.

 There have been many times when my blog stats looked like they’d levelled off or gone backwards.
 Yet slowly the traffic has grown.
 Last month was my biggest month so far.

 Remember: the first million is the hardest.

 When Hollywood calls, you have to answer the phone.